jetbotml/2021SummerLibrary/01_MyFirstCircuit/README.md

 ## Create Your First Circuit
 To create our first circuit, we will be using an LED, a coin battery.

-To add an on/off switch we can add some electrical tape.
+Next, we will add an on/off switch using some electrical tape.

 ![FIrstCircuitwithSwitch](coinLED2.png)